Frambooisier/Coh2-cheaters-list/README.md

 ### Contributing

-If you want to add another cheater to the list, send me an e-mail with the name and steam ID in the title.
+If you want to add another cheater to the list, drop replay on discord server or send me an e-mail with the name and steam ID in the title.
 Ensure to include:
 - **Cheater Name**
 - **Steam ID**
 - **Proof (screenshots, videos, etc.)**